When can you take a puppy outside?

 - Multipurpose reinforcement: at 4 months

-- Rabies: if necessary, it is given at 4 months of age
+- Rage: If necessary, it is given at 4 months of age.

 In addition to these vaccines, there are other vaccines that may be optional depending on the region and country.
 It should be noted that this is only a reference list and does not replace the information provided by expert veterinary personnel.